Export

 - The GGUF is ready for Ollama, llama.cpp, LM Studio, and any other llama.cpp-compatible runner.
 No additional conversion needed.

 - A Q4_K_M GGUF is roughly a quarter of the original fp16 model size.
-A Phi-3 mini fine-tune lands around 2 to 3 GB; larger bases scale roughly linearly.
+A Phi-4 Mini fine-tune lands around 2 to 3 GB; larger bases scale roughly linearly.
 See File sizes and formats for the exact numbers.

 - Verify before shipping.
 The five-minute smoke test in Verifying exports catches the failure modes that survive Ertas's internal checks.

-Start with GGUF overview if the format is new to you, or jump to Quantization if you already know GGUF and want the per-level trade-offs.
+Start with GGUF overview if the format is new to you, Safetensors overview if you are heading for server deployment or continued training, or jump to Quantization if you already know GGUF and want the per-level trade-offs.